uw-cryo/debris_cover_smb/README.md

 ## Citation
 The code in this repository was developed for the under-review manuscript:
-* Bhushan S., Shean D., Hu J. M., Rounce D., Guillet G. (under-review): Deriving seasonal and annual surface mass balance for debris-covered glaciers in Central Himalaya from flow-corrected satellite stereo DEM time series.
+* Bhushan S., Shean D., Hu J. M., Guillet G., and Rounce D., (2024, in-press): Deriving seasonal and annual surface mass balance for debris-covered glaciers in Central Himalaya from flow-corrected satellite stereo DEM time series.